-In Benjamin Graham's 1951 edition of Security Analysis, the book every value investor should read, Graham lays out a 3 part framework he suggests that investors follow when assessing the investment merit of a company.
+In Graham's 1951 edition of Security Analysis, Graham lays out a 3 part framework he suggests that investors follow when assessing the investment merits of a company.
 This is a sharp departure from the "check the safety, assess the value, buy below it" approach that a lot of classic value investors seem stuck on.

-Benjamin Graham's First Step: Present the Business
+Benjamin Graham Analysis Stage 1: Present the Business

 How can you do a proper analysis if you don't lay it bare for all to see?